wp-plugins/woocommerce-compare-products/readme.txt

 == Upgrade Notice ==

+= 2.1.4 =
+Install this upgrade to fix colour picker bug in your plugin

 = 2.1.3 =
 Upgrade now to fix a backward compatibility issue with External / Affiliate Links.